 Adding a Signature¶

-In the Pattern field, enter the signature.
+In Pattern, enter the signature.

-In the Example field, enter the log message resembling the signature.
+In Example, enter the log message resembling the signature.
+Providing an Example is optional.

 Click Check Pattern to check if the signature matches the example.